 Amortization of acquired technology.
-Amortization of acquired technology includes amortization expense for technology acquired in business combinations and the Thoma Bravo Funds' acquisition of us in 2014.
+Amortization of acquired technology includes amortization expense for technology acquired in business combinations and the Thoma Bravo Funds' acquisition of the Company in 2014.
+To the extent significant future acquisitions are consummated, we expect that our amortization of acquired technologies may increase due to additional non-cash charges associated with the amortization of intangible assets acquired.